 Domain names outside the NYU.EDU domain name space may be obtained under specific and limited circumstances.
 Acceptable requests will be for NYU-affiliated activities that have purposes consistent with the mission of the University.
 However, non-NYU names will not be assigned for pure New York University educational or research activities, nor for private business or other commercial ventures.

-Responsibility for approving requests is vested in New York University's Chief Information Technology Officer (CITO).
-As an operational matter, the CITO delegates responsibility for executing the procedures outlined in this document to the NYU Digital Communications Group, the NYU-NET Network Operations Center (NOC), and School of Medicine Chief Information Officer.
+Responsibility for approving requests is vested in New York University's Vice President, Information Technology and Chief Information Officer (VP/CIO).
+As an operational matter, the VP/CIO delegates responsibility for executing the procedures outlined in this document to the NYU Digital Communications Group, the NYU-NET Network Operations Center (NOC), and School of Medicine Chief Information Officer.

 New York University's Digital Communications Group, in consultation with authorities in the unit of the requesting party and the NYU NOC, will gauge the acceptability of each request.
 The Digital Communications Group is the University's official entity for coordinating Internet-based information services, and the NYU NOC is the sole authority for Internet naming and numbering of all computers and other network-attached devices located within University facilities.